How to Make Money Running Fitness Boot Camps

 It was a Thursday evening when I decided to run my first boot camp on Saturday morning.
 I invited my friends, family and some neighbours from my building.
 The invitations went out that night but nobody responded until Friday morning.
 Saturday morning came, and I had two attendees — not nearly enough to run a boot camp.
 I cancelled it and resent the invitation for the following Saturday.
 The two people that had signed up for my original Saturday session didn’t sign up again, and I had to reassure those that did, that I wouldn’t be cancelling again.
 Not good, right?

 It’s better to prelaunch than relaunch.
 Give yourself time to get enough attendees.
-Send out email, Facebook and Twitter invitations ahead of time.
+Send out email, Facebook and Instagram invitations ahead of time.
 Call your family and friends and get them to commit.
 Keep them engaged until the date and then rock your session to keep them coming back.

 Create and Practice a Workout Plan

 Design your fitness program well ahead of time, and do a run-through at home.
 Consider what’s available at your planned location and design exercises around that equipment: stairs, playgrounds, sand and trees can all contribute to an excellent workout.
+If you need more incentive, check out these apps and side gigs that pay you to get healthy.

 Make sure you have enough activities planned to carry you through the allotted time.
 Running short will slow down the pace of the workout, and the pressure will make you sweat more than the exercise.